 - Written Dispute – Collectors should provide relevant documentation regarding the dispute.
 This dispute type is expected to prompt a more thorough investigation.

 - Oral or Non-Timely Dispute – Collectors should review the information regarding the debt to establish reasonable support for debt.
-This type of dispute is still important to investigate, but may not be considered to carry the same weight as a written dispute.
+This type of dispute is still important to investigate, but may not carry the same weight as a written dispute.

 Safe Harbor for Investigating Red Flags

 The CFPB has also proposed a ‘safe harbor’ for those investigating red flags.
 Obtaining the documents below is not required during your investigation, but your agency is much more likely to be found compliant for relying on your creditor’s representations if you do.